DreymaR/BigBagKbdTrixPKL/README.md

 * In theory, you could put all the info needed for a whole layout into any one of the layout stack files.

 **Tweakable parameters:**
-The files may take a little tweaking to get what you want.
+The layouts and setup files may take a little tweaking to get what you want.
 There are several parameters:
 * Colemak vs QWERTY vs what-have-you, obviously.
 Choose wisely!
     - This repo by default contains mainly Colemak(-DH) and Tarmak layouts, with QWERTY and Dvorak included.
 * Full/VK mappings: I've provided my own Colemak[eD] as well as 'VirtualKey' versions